gingerfocus/scurvyless/content/tech/zss.md

 its size in bytes in memory is not the same as its

 ### Terminal Codes
-Right now, terminal codes are handled naivly with simple implemention.
+Right now, terminal codes are handled naively with simple implemention.

 ## Summary
 Right now the poject is functional, however, it has many correctness issues